 Video service providers are organizations that “distribute video programming services through wireline facilities located at least in part in the public right of way without regard to delivery technology.”
 Cable service providers are the same, except they deal with cable.

-Possible Defense Arguments for Rep. Ugenti’s Proposed Online Impersonation Law
+Possible Defense Arguments for Rep. Ugenti’s Proposed Impersonation Law

-Let’s take a look at a few arguments that defendants could use in an HB 2004 lawsuit.
-Notice that many of the possible arguments are similar to defamation defenses.
+Let’s review a few arguments defendants could use in an HB 2004 lawsuit.

 It Wasn’t Me

-The obvious defense against HB 2004 would be “It wasn’t me!”
-If a defendant can definitively prove that he or she was not the person who posted the material online, he or she will get off.
-(Conversely, if the material is posted anonymously, plaintiffs would be able to get a court order demanding that the ISP reveal the name of the account associated with the IP address.)
+The obvious defense against HB 2004 would be, “It wasn’t me!”
+If defendants can definitively prove that they’re not the culprit, they’ll get off.
+(Conversely, if the material is posted anonymously, plaintiffs could get a court order compelling the ISP to hand over identifying information.)

 I Did It as a Part of My Job

 Ugenti’s draft specifies that certain classes of people and businesses cannot be prosecuted under HB 2004 (see above).
-If a defendant falls into one of those categories, there’s a good chance that a judge would toss the claim.
-That stated, if the action didn’t have to do with work, the defendant would probably not be able to claim immunity.
+If a defendant falls into one of those categories, there’s a good chance a judge would toss the claim.

 I Didn’t Mean To Cause Harm

 HB 2004 is clear: A “bad faith” intent must be demonstrated for an event to be actionable.
 If a defendant can successfully argue that he or she did not intend to harm, intimidate or defraud, that may be enough to elicit a not guilty verdict.